Filing Membership Applications

 All specified deadlines for each of the milestones of the membership application process must be met (see NASD Rule 1010 Series for specific deadlines).
 If the Applicant believes it is unable to meet any deadlines, it may request an extension in writing explaining the reason to the FINRA staff processing the application.
 If the deadlines are not met, the application will lapse (i.e., terminate) absent a showing of good cause.
 Milestone deadlines are especially important to remember in the new membership process because membership fees are not refundable upon an application lapse.

 Under Article IV, Section 2 of the FINRA By-Laws, a prospective or approved member may not use a firm name identical to that of an existing member, or one so similar that it will confuse or mislead others.
 Furthermore, pursuant to Section 709 of Title 18 of the United States Code, it is a criminal offense for a person or business entity engaged in the brokerage business to use the words "national," "Federal," "United States," "reserve" or "Deposit Insurance" as part of its business or firm name, unless otherwise allowed by law.
 Accordingly, new member Applicants are required to submit proposed broker-dealer names to FINRA's Regulatory Review and Disclosure Department for review to determine any conflicts with existing member names and compliance with federal law.
 New names, whether requested by applicants or by existing members that seek a name change, are subject to review as prescribed under the By-Laws.
-Firms should contact FINRA's Regulatory Review and Disclosure Department to request and reserve a proposed name before filing a new membership application (and existing members similarly are required to request and reserve a name before filing a Form BD amendment regarding a name change).
+Firms should request and reserve a proposed name before filing a new membership application (and existing members similarly are required to request and reserve a name before filing a Form BD amendment regarding a name change).
+To reserve a name, please complete and submit to FINRA the Broker-Dealer Member Name Reservation Request Form (PDF 100 KB)

 FINRA will deny use of unacceptable names.
 Proposed names are reviewed for compliance with federal law and for similarities in appearance, sound, connotation and commercial impression with the names of other FINRA member firms.
 Note that although services offered by two or more firms may differ in nature, scope or geographic location, these criteria, alone or in combination, do not provide a sufficient basis for approving a proposed name if it is too similar to that of an existing member.
 Applicants or member firms should not prematurely order stationery and other materials printed with a firm name until a name approval is received.
 Printing expenses will not justify acceptance of an unacceptable name.
 Moreover, although a name may be accepted by a state, regional or other agency or jurisdiction, this will not justify approval of an unacceptable name by FINRA if the name conflicts with any one of FINRA's international network of members.